Lessons learned from teaching an 11-week data science course

 Below are my findings from the past three sessions, based on explicit and implicit feedback from the students, student performance in each area, and conversations with my excellent co-instructor from the last session, Josiah Davis.
 Although this post is most useful to instructors specifically teaching General Assembly's Data Science course, my hope is that every data science educator will find value in some of the lessons below.

 I'd love to hear your comments below the post, and I look forward to an engaging dialogue about data science education!
-If you'd like to connect with me otherwise, check out my About page.

 P.S.
 I wrote a follow-up to this post: Should you teach Python or R for data science?